SmartlyDressedGames/Unturned-Docs/data/built-in-types.rst

 C# Built-in Types
 =================

-The following table lists the C# built-in types, along with common aliases and default values:
+The following table lists the **C# built-in types**, along with common aliases and default values:

 .. list-table::
    :widths: 20 20 40 20